The easiest way is to choose one of our existing beneficiary charities.

 We offer free parking that’s only a short walk from the entrance tent.
 Marshals will direct you to a space.

 No – it’s free to enter.
-And there are collection tins at the entrance gate if you wish to make a donation.
+There are collection tins at the entrance gate and we please encourage you to make a donation.
+Dig deep in those pockets and support all of our beneficiary charities.

 The pull itself takes between 25 seconds and 2 minutes, depending on how fast you pull.